nambili-samuel/arterys-project/README.md

 Looking ahead, Arterys is expanding into areas like [population health management](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8466591/) and predictive analytics, aiming to help healthcare systems identify at-risk patients earlier, optimize treatments, and improve outcomes at scale.
 As healthcare increasingly moves towards personalized, data-driven care, platforms like Arterys are poised to play a pivotal role in shaping the future of diagnostics and treatment planning worldwide.

 In short, Arterys is not just enhancing the speed and accuracy of medical imaging — it is redefining what is possible when artificial intelligence meets clinical expertise.
 By providing real-time, AI-powered insights at the point of care, Arterys is empowering doctors to make faster, smarter decisions that ultimately benefit patients around the globe.

-Credit: Dr. Nambili Samuel, a certified physician with extensive experience in the medical field and an AI researcher, brings a unique blend of healthcare expertise and cutting-edge technology knowledge to his work.
-His contributions to the intersection of AI and medicine are aimed at advancing diagnostic accuracy and improving patient care.
-[Dr. Nambili Samuel](https://scholar.google.com/citations?user=p2GpjsQAAAAJ&hl=en)

 ## Features